openstack-archive/swift-specs/specs/in_progress/fastpostupdates.rst

    requests to the underlying object-server app in addition to PUT and DELETE requests.

-The current ssync implementation seems to indicate that it was not originally intended to be optimized for the non-default POST-as-COPY configuration, and it does not handle some corner cases as well as rsync replication.
+The current ssync implementation seems to indicate that it was originally intended to be optimized for the default POST-as-COPY configuration, and it does not handle some corner cases with fast-POST as well as rsync replication.
 Because ssync is still described as experimental, improving ssync support should not be a requirement for resolving the current limitations of fast-POST for rsync deployments.
 However ssync is still actively being developed and improved, and remains a key component to a number of other efforts improve and enhance Swift.
 Full ssync support for fast-POST should be a requirement for making fast-POST the default.

 .. _container-sync: